Australian Work Visas

 6. Many visas require you to demonstrate relevant work experience in your field.
 You must provide evidence like employment references, job descriptions, and pay slips.

-7. Certain visas have age restrictions, typically requiring applicants to be under a certain age (often 45 or 50 years old, depending on the visa type).
+7. Certain visas have age limits, typically requiring applicants to be under a certain age (often 45 or 50 years old, depending on the visa type).

 8. You may need to sign an Australian values statement agreeing that you will respect the Australian way of life and comply with Australian laws.